A “new reactionary international”: how Elon Musk is spreading his fascist ideals in Europe

 JAVIER GARCIA

-The agreement between Iran and Saudi Arabia, sponsored by China - which could also put an end to the war in Yemen shortly - is an event of special historical relevance and a clear example of how conflicts can be resolved in a multipolar world not constrained by the designs of a single hegemonic power.
+The agreement between Iran and Saudi Arabia, sponsored by China - which could also soon end the war in Yemen - is an event of special historical relevance and a clear example of how conflicts can be resolved in a multipolar world not constrained to the designs of a single hegemonic power.
 A model that they were certainly not used to in the region.
 China has emerged, to everyone's surprise, as the mediator that the Middle East needed.
 Something that for the United States, clearly aligned with one of the sides, has become totally impossible.
+Chinese mediation shows the constructive role that powers can play in the Middle East when they are not mired in regional rivalries.

 Why Israel wants to erase context and history in the war against Gaza